 For example, check out this custom savings plan calculator for Tesla.
 It provides the users with an estimated amount for how much they can save with a Tesla.
 Such custom plans help you decide the worth of the lead and whether they are actually sales-qualified or not.

 This stage is the best.
 Well, obviously because you finally see your seeds bearing fruits.
 Your leads are finally paying customers.
 Demand generation is important at this step to make sure that the customer doesn’t lose interest in your product.
 The strategy here is to be consistent with your value proposition.
 Make sure that your product/service actually helps them improve.

-Moreover, one of the best ways to retain customers is getting feedback from them on how they like your service.
+Moreover, one of the best ways to retain customers is to get feedback from them on how they like your service.
 Try out this interactive “Restaurant Feedback Survey Bot” to get their feedback and valuable suggestions in the most engaging way.
-This not only helps brands improve, but also makes the users feel heard and valued.
+This not only helps brands improve but also makes the users feel heard and valued.